Vietnam.vn - Nền tảng quảng bá Việt Nam

 However, the State Bank noted that the issue of credit institutions and their related persons contributing capital and buying shares at other credit institutions is still a matter of concern that may potentially pose risks.

 In particular, cross-ownership involves many entities under the management of ministries/sectors.
-However, the State Bank's management entities are only credit institutions, so the State Bank does not have information or tools to control ownership between companies in other sectors.
+However, the State Bank's management entities are only credit institutions, so the State Bank does not have information or tools to control ownership between companies in other fields.

 This leads to the potential risk of the credit institution's operations lacking transparency and openness.
 At the same time, this can only be detected and identified through investigation and verification by the investigative agency according to the provisions of law.

-The detection of relationships between enterprises is still limited because information to determine the ownership relationship of enterprises, especially enterprises that are not public companies, is very difficult.
+Detecting the relationship between enterprises is still limited because information to determine the ownership relationship of enterprises, especially enterprises that are not public companies, is very difficult.
 The State Bank cannot proactively look up information as well as determine the accuracy and reliability of information sources; especially in the context of the current rapidly developing stock market and technology.

-In addition, implementing the 2023 Inspection Plan of the State Bank of Vietnam, the inspection teams of the Banking Supervision Agency focused on inspecting the contents of share ownership ratio; purchase and transfer of bank shares; credit granting to large customers/customer groups (loans, guarantees, L/Cs, corporate bond investments).
+In addition, implementing the 2023 Inspection Plan of the State Bank of Vietnam, the inspection teams of the Banking Inspection Agency focused on inspecting the contents of share ownership ratio; purchase and transfer of bank shares; credit granting to large customers/customer groups (loans, guarantees, L/Cs, corporate bond investments).

-The State Bank of Vietnam continues to include the inspection of transfer and ownership activities of shares and stocks that may lead to the acquisition and control of credit institutions in the 2024 Inspection Plan.
+The State Bank of Vietnam continues to include the inspection of transfer and ownership activities of shares and stocks that may lead to the acquisition and domination of credit institutions in the 2024 Inspection Plan.

 Source: https://www.anninhthudo.vn/so-huu-cheo-so-huu-co-tinh-chat-thao-tung-tai-cac-ngan-hang-van-kho-nhan-dien-post593287.antd